 The Rehearsal Room

 Next, we were taken to a rehearsal room for the ESO, which can also be rented out as a venue space for meetings, corporate parties, and other events.
-The rehearsal room is soundproof – so if someone is practising in the room those outside the room won’t be able to hear anything.
-Of course, complete soundproofing a room can come with some unexpected problems.
-Once a famous rock back (whose name rhymes with The Bowling Phones) paid to use the rehearsal room at the Winspear Centre to practice for a concert they were having in Edmonton.
+The rehearsal room is completely soundproof.
+If someone is practising inside the rehearsal room, then anyone outside won’t be able to hear anything.
+Soundproofing a place can come with some unexpected problems though.
+Once a famous rock back (whose name rhymes with The Bowling Phones) paid to use the Winspear’s rehearsal room to practice for a concert they were having.
 Two bouncers stood outside the door to make sure no one outside the band went inside.
-Three days later when the band was done with the rehearsal space staff went inside and found the room was trashed.
-Of course going into the room now you wouldn’t know that (some poor custodian probably had a hell of a time cleaning everything up).
+Three days later staff went inside and found the room was trashed.
+Going in there now you’d never know that this had happened.
+Some poor custodian probably had a hell of a time cleaning everything up.

 The Main Stage